OpenVisualCloud/Dockerfiles/VCAC-A/ubuntu-18.04/analytics/hddldaemon/README.md

 This docker image is part of Open Visual Cloud software stacks.
 Optimized for Media Analytics.
-The docker image can be be used in the FROM field of a downstream Dockerfile.
+Optimized OpenVINO HDDL daemon installed and configured.
+Also included Intel hardware accelaration software stack such as media SDK, media driver, opencl, gmmlib and libva.
+The docker image can be used in the FROM field of a downstream Dockerfile.

 ## Supported tags and respective Dockerfile links
  - [vcac-a-ubuntu-1804-analytics-hddldaemon](https://github.com/OpenVisualCloud/Dockerfiles/blob/master/VCAC-A/ubuntu-18.04/analytics/hddldaemon/Dockerfile)